doc4d/docs/docs/WritePro/user-legacy/using-a-4d-write-pro-area.md

 **Note:** Multi-column feature is not available in **Embedded** view mode.

-##### On After Edit event
+### On After Edit event

-An On After Edit form event is triggered for a 4D Write Pro area form object whenever any of the tab or margin controls are moved, added or deleted, whether by dragging them or using the context menu.
+An [`On After Edit`](../../Events/onAfterEdit.md) form event is triggered for a 4D Write Pro area form object whenever any of the tab or margin controls are moved, added or deleted, whether by dragging them or using the context menu.

-#### Handling columns
+## Columns

 4D Write Pro allows you to manage columns in your documents.
 Columns are chained from the left-most column to the right-most column.
 In other words, when entering text, the text flow will start filling the left column and continue with the column directly to the right until it reaches the end of the page.
 Once the end of the page is reached, the text flow cycles through the next page.
 In order to be able to balance the page settings, 4D Write Pro allows you to insert column breaks.